chcko/chcko-r/chcko/r/a1/en.rst

     %level = 12
     <!-- html -->

+A system can be seen as one variable.
+A system *state* is a *value* of the variable.

-**Entropy** is the information in a system
+**Entropy** is the information of a variable.
-Entropy is the *number of states of the system*.
+Entropy is the *number of values* of the variable.

-What state means is of no importance.
+What value (or state) means is of no importance.
 It has been abstracted away.
 Only the number counts here.

-The states must actually occur, i.e. the system must change (information events).
+The values must actually occur.
+An elementary change is a value selection.
-**Energy** is the *number of states per time*.
+**Energy** is the *number of values per time*.
-Energy defines time by these changes.

 .. math::

         S = Et

+One can see it the other way around:
+Energy brings time into existence by the selections of values.
+If the system is composed of many independent variables, this produces a system time resolution, that does not exist in any of the independent variables.

 A constant amount of energy can either result in

 - a few states cycling fast: `\Delta S` and `\Delta t` small
 - a lot of states cycling slow: `\Delta S` and `\Delta t` large

-But a system consists of layers.
+A system often consists of layers.

 Assuming an ideal gas,
 the energy `Q=TS` is given by: